mbirth/gcd-parser/HARDWARE-SKUs.md

 * "G3" in the HRM column means the new Gen3 HR/POx sensors (introduced with the MARQ series)
 * ANT/BLE/BT firmwares of the D2 Delta and fenix 5 Plus series are identical par the SKU number
 * GPS firmwares 1621 and 2957 are for the same chip, but 2957 has Galileo support, 1621 does not
-* GPS firmware 3107 is the new Sony chipset (introduced with the MARQ series)
+* GPS firmwares 3107 and 3506 are the new Sony chipset (introduced with the MARQ series)